The Australasian Centre for RISC

 - earthquakes and volcanic activity.

-The RISC Centre is a multi-disciplinary research centre which aims to:
+The Australasian Centre for RISC is a multi-disciplinary research centre which aims to:

 - Encourage and undertake high quality research related to the reduction of risk through the empowerment of communities;